Water supply and sanitation in the Philippines: Metro Manila Wastewater Management Project (MWMP)

-Japan International Cooperation Agency (JICA)
+Japan International Cooperation Agency

 The Japan International Cooperation Agency (JICA), along with the international community striving to achieve the targets of United Nations' Millennium Development Goals (MDG), has been campaigning to make a significant reduction in the number of people who still lack access to safe drinking water.
 Reliable water resources management, improvement of access to water supply in urban areas, reduction of non-revenue water (NRW), improvement of water/energy use, sustainable rural water supply, and promotion of improved sanitation in developing countries are the main issues that JICA prioritizes.
 In 2008, through the Development Bank of the Philippines, about $200 million was loaned to the Philippines to fund local governments and domestic private-sector companies for the development of water supply and sewerage facilities.
 Despite the establishment of funding, financing will only be granted to water utilities if the business management improves, hence JICA actively assists the water supply utilities' capacity development through practical cooperation with financial aid.
 JICA not only works to improve access to safe drinking water in urban areas of developing countries, but also aids water facilities with business planning and management.

 Issues

+Access to water is recognized as a basic human right in the Philippines, according to the Philippine Commission on Human Rights.
+The Philippines is also a party to the International Covenant on Economic, Social, and Cultural Rights, which guarantees the right to water under international human rights law.